cjtu/craterpy/README.rst

 Support and Bug Reporting
 -------------------------

 Any bugs or errors can be reported to Christian at cj.taiudovicic@gmail.com.
-Please include your operating system and printout of your python environment (e.g. using conda list).
+Please include your operating system and details of your python environment (e.g. using conda list).

-Citing acerim
+Citing ACERIM
 -------------

 For convenience, this project uses the OSI-certified MIT open liscence for ease of use and distribution.
 The author simply asks that you cite the project which can be found at: